 There are various different strategies managers can implement heading into Year 1.
 I would rather draft later to avoid managers being forced to punt the first season due to injuries.

 One last decision to make about the startup draft is how to handle the rookies.
-There are two ways you can handle it:
+There are two ways to do it:

-- You can include the rookies in your startup draft, regardless of when you hold your draft.
-In this format, the rookies are in the player pool and can be drafted just like the veterans.
+- You can include the rookies in your startup draft.
+This can be done regardless of when you hold your draft.
+It’s just more difficult if you have your startup draft before the NFL Draft.
+If you opt to go this route, the rookies are in the player pool and can be drafted just like the veterans.

-I prefer to draft after the NFL Draft and include the rookies in the first year.
-Having a separate rookie draft can give managers an unfair advantage based on draft position.
+However, I just prefer to draft after the NFL Draft and include the rookies in the first year.

 Annual Rookie Draft